-- It is an awesome subject, it can be hard but amazingly interesting and fun, it's worth the effort. - It makes you think about things you would never have considered. - I think Religious Studies is great as it focuses on issues that affect us in school and the outside world I think that is vital!
+- It is an awesome subject, it can be hard but amazingly interesting and fun, it's - It makes you think about things you would never have considered. - I think Religious Studies is great as it focuses on issues that affect us in school and the outside world - I think that is vital!